awesome-panel/panel-vegafusion/README.md

 to deploy the package 📦.

-If you want to upload to *Test Pypi* first you can do so by adding `--repository testpypi`.
+If you want to upload to `testpypi` first you can do so by adding `--repository testpypi`.